Car Insurance Policy Periods: 6-Month vs 12-Month Terms Explained

 You have the right to cancel your policy at any time, but it may come with costs.
 Here's what to expect:

-• Flat cancellation fees: Some insurers charge a flat $50–$75 cancellation fee on top of any short-rate calculation.
+• Flat cancellation fees: Some insurers charge a flat fee ($30–$50) on top of any short-rate calculation, though some carriers like GEICO charge no cancellation fee at all.

 Never Leave a Coverage Gap